Incubator Mentors & Experts

 Donna Griffit, Corporate Storyteller, has worked globally for over a decade with Fortune 500 companies, startups and investors in a wide variety of industries.
 She has consulted and trained clients in over 30 countries, helping them create, edit and deliver verbal and written presentations, pitches and messages.
 Donna has the ability to magically spin raw data into compelling stories that captivate audiences and drive to results.
 Through her guidance, clients have raised hundreds of millions of dollars.
 Donna is Co-Founder and CEO of www.invisu.me – a tool that helps startups create their pitch to investors and get the meetings they want!

 Dorrian Porter is an entrepreneur living in Menlo Park, California.
+He recently founded Vestaboard, which has reimagined and modernized the split-flap message board you might see at a train station.
 In February 2013 he started Northern Imagination, a company named in tribute to his Canadian roots and dedicated to the pursuit of creative projects, ideas and inventions.

 Prior to Northern Imagination Dorrian spent twelve years building and leading two venture backed start-ups based in San Francisco and the Silicon Valley.
 In 2005 he founded Mozes, a cloud-based mobile engagement platform licensed by world leading brands and major entertainment companies, which was acquired by ePrize in 2013.
 In 2000 he founded HigherMarkets, a provider of e-commerce software to universities and colleges, which was acquired by SciQuest in 2002.
 Through 2005 he helped transform SciQuest into a leading provider of SaaS software for spend management.